willbprog127/spiritvnc-fltk-no-libssh2/README.md

 * Double-click a disconnected server entry to try to connect to it
 * Single-click a connected server entry to switch to it from another
 * Right-click a connected server entry to close the connection *(except 'Listening' entries)*
-* Right-click a disconnected server entry to display a pop-up menu with various actions and custom commands you can perform
+* Right-click a disconnected server entry to display a pop-up menu with various actions and custom commands you can perform.
+The 'View only' setting is also available in this menu
 * Click a server entry, then click in the Quick Note box near the bottom left of SpiritVNC's window to enter a brief message.
 Press Enter to save or Esc to cancel.
 Any notes entered for 'Listening' connections are temporary and will not be saved

 When viewing a remote VNC server: